BhaswatiRoy/Medical-Predictions-Streamlit-Web-App/README.md

 - The most relevant features are taken into consideration for prediction also these features can be found out with simple tests or analysis without visiting any doctor.
 - So the victim can get a broad overview of their health condition.

-The features taken into consideration are as follows=
+## The features taken into consideration

 | Disease | Features |
 | - | - |